Speech & Lang Pathologist

 The happiness of those we serve is dependent on the happiness of our associates, so you’ll receive competitive compensation and a benefits package with additional perks designed to make you smile.
 The work you do will be challenging yet rewarding.
 But you’ll earn more than a paycheck; you can enjoy opportunities to grow your career, as well as ongoing programs catered to your health, financial, mental, and emotional needs.
 Most of all, we believe you can find purpose, meaning, and the chance to be a part of something bigger than yourself.

-Identifies and treats patients with speech, language, voice, and fluency disorders.
+Identifies and treats patients with speech, language, voice, fluency and swallowing disorders.
 Improves patient’s communication skills through vocal exercises and cognitive therapies.
 May select alternative communication systems and teach their use.
-May perform research related to speech and language problems.
+Evaluates and treats swallowing disorders.

-- Optimizes communication, cognitive and swallowing skills of patients by performing or supervising therapy staff in initiating referrals; evaluating and treating appropriate patients; effectively participating in the care planning process; appropriately documenting progress toward identified objectives and communicating patient status and needs to the patient, the patient’s family, the staff and other professionals as appropriate.
+- Optimizes communication, cognitive and swallowing skills of patients by performing the following tasks: screening, initiating referrals; evaluating and treating appropriate patients; effectively participating in the care planning process; appropriately documenting progress toward identified objectives and communicating patient status and needs to the patient, the patient’s family, the staff and other professionals as appropriate.

 - Develops treatment plans by identifying a problem list, including long and short-term goals and methods to achieve identified goals.
 Confers formally and informally with the physician and other team members in coordinating the total rehabilitation program of the patient.